Updated on 9/7/2022

-Just because you grew up in a dysfunctional family doesn’t mean there isn’t hope to live a healthy, balanced, and fulfilling life.
+Just because you grew up in a dysfunctional family doesn’t mean there isn’t hope you can break the cycle of abuse to live a healthy, balanced, and fulfilling life..
 There are several steps a person can take to receive the emotional support needed to heal from the effects of a dysfunctional family.

 Attend individual counseling

 If you’ve grown up in a dysfunctional household, doing the work on yourself is ultimately the best place to start tackling the trauma.
 Sometimes finding the right counsellor takes some time.
 If you’re looking to work on the issues brought about from dysfunctional family life, you should find a counsellor who specializes in family-focused therapy and cognitive work.

 If your family members are safe people to process with, share what you are learning with them.
 Depending on where you are with the members of your family, it might be helpful to share with them what you’re learning about through your therapy sessions.
 Of course, not all members will be open to hearing about it, so tread lightly.